DerelictOrg/DerelictSFML2/README.md

     DerelictSFML2Graphics.load();
     DerelictSFML2Network.load();

-    // Now you can call functions from the all of the SFML2 libraries.
+    // Now you can call functions from the all of the SFML2 libraries that were loaded.
 }
 ```